 CO2 levy refund

-Companies that operate CHP plants must apply annually to the FOEN for the refund by 30 June of the following year.
-The refund is paid retroactively for 12 month.
+Operators of CHP plants must apply annually to the FOEN for the refund by 30 June of the following year.
+The refund is paid retroactively for 12 months.